JakeMartinResearch/pubchem-API-pull-compound-information/README.md

-This serious of pyhtons scripts are used to pull compound infomartion from the PubChem database.
+This series of pyhtons scripts are used to pull compound infomartion from the PubChem database and organise it into simple csv files.

 ## pubchem-pull-identifiers.py
 This script take a CSV input (compound_list.csv) with compound names (compound_name), which it will search via the PubChem API using pubchempy to pull the PubChem CID, PubChem Name, (pubchem_name), PubChem CAS, PubChem Synonyms, and PubChem SIDs.
 These are outptued as a CSV file (compound_pubchem_identifiers.csv).